An Incentive-Compatible Semi-Parallel Proof-of-Work Protocol: Incentive Attacks on Existing Variations of Parallel PoW Protocols

 \subsection{Tree- and DAG-Style Voting}

 Tailstorm \cite{tailstorm} is a tree-style parallel PoW protocol \cite{dag_parallel_pow}.
 Tailstorm introduces two main innovations compared to the raw form of the parallel PoW protocol.
 First, the proofs that are being generated for the current block height can refer to each other, creating a tree of proofs.
 As long as the root of the tree is the previous block, they are all eligible to be combined together to create the next block.
 Tailstorm further deviates from the raw form in how it rewards the proofs.
 Each block is rewarded proportional to the maximal depth of its proof tree and the reward is distributed equally to each proof in the tree.
-Note that in Tailstorm, every proof in a block gets rewarded equally, which also means that they are punished equally, since they can get more rewards if they build their proofs in a sequential chain and if a proof creates a fork, the reward for every proof inside the block decreases equally.
+In Tailstorm, as every proof in a block gets rewarded equally, this also means that they are punished equally, since they can get more rewards if they build their proofs in a sequential chain and if a proof creates a fork, the reward for every proof inside the block decreases equally.

 The addition of this tree structure and the new reward mechanism aim to mitigate the proof withholding attacks.
 DAG-style voting \cite{dag_parallel_pow} introduces modifications along the same lines that aim to fix the unfair punishment mechanism in Tailstorm.
 In DAG-style voting, proofs are allowed to refer to multiple proofs which results in DAG.
-In this case, the reward of each proof is proportional to the total number of ancestor and descendant proofs it has within the block, which punishes the non-sequentiality more fairly.
-We refer the reader to \cite{dag_parallel_pow} for further details as needed.
+In this case, the reward of each proof is proportional to the total number of ancestor and descendant proofs it has within the block, which punishes the non-sequentiality more fairly; see \cite{dag_parallel_pow} for further details.

 Both the authors of \cite{tailstorm} and \cite{dag_parallel_pow} consider proof withholding attacks with a normalized reward metric which is the reward of an attacker up to the current block divided by the progress of the chain.
 Similar metrics are also used in recent works such as \cite{intermittent_mining,profit_lag}.
 They show the resilience of their algorithm according to this normalized reward metric.
 However, in the long run, what really matters is the relative metric that directly represents the market share an agent holds as originally analyzed for Nakamoto consensus \cite{intermittent_mining,grunspan2019-profitability-selfish-mining,profit_lag,Grunspan_witholding_resilience}.
 In fact, the analysis of \cite{tailstorm,dag_parallel_pow} ignores the zero-sum game principle \cite{selfish-mining,mind_the_mining} used to analyze mining strategies in systems consisting of multiple agents.
 In Appendix~\ref{app::relative_reward}, we explain in detail why the relative reward metric is the better choice when analyzing incentives in PoW protocols.